-- 3.4.1 The Institute follows the current SFC guidance. - 3.4.2 The attendance criteria for EMA is based on the current SFC guidance.
-Where the guidance calls for institutional discretion to be applied, the process to be followed is agreed regionally and is available in the Attendance Appendix.
+- 3.4.1 The College follows the current SFC guidance. - 3.4.2 The attendance criteria for EMA are based on the current SFC guidance.
+Where the guidance calls for institutional discretion to be applied, the process to be followed is agreed regionally and is available in the Attendance and Engagement Appendix.